BurtTheCoder/mcp-limitless/SECURITY.md

 ## Responsible Disclosure

 Found a security vulnerability?
-Please report it to:
+Please report it by:
-- Create a private security advisory on GitHub
+- Creating a private security advisory on [GitHub](https://github.com/BurtTheCoder/mcp-limitless/security/advisories/new)
-- Or email: [your-security-email@example.com]
+- Opening an issue at [GitHub Issues](https://github.com/BurtTheCoder/mcp-limitless/issues)

 ## Updates